1937–38 Ranji Trophy

-The 1937–38 Ranji Trophy was the fourth season of the Ranji Trophy that was contested between 18 cricket teams in four zones in a knockout format.
+The 1937–38 Ranji Trophy was the fourth edition of the Ranji Trophy, an annual first-class cricket tournament in India.
+Matches were played from 17 October 1937 to 24 February 1938 with a total of 18 teams participating.
+The sides were divided into four zonal groups, but the tournament utilised a knockout format.
 Hyderabad defeated the defending champions Nawanagar in the final.